The Garden Grazer

 Ingredients for Bulgur Chili

-• Yellow onion: Or you can use white onion or sweet onion instead.
+• Yellow onion: Or substitute white onion or sweet onion instead.

 • Green bell pepper: I like the flavor of green pepper best in this chili, but you can use orange, yellow, or red bell pepper instead.